Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Introduction

-The unification evolves to SSR when the ideal condition is relaxed, i.e. in a noisy case.
-In this case, the leading eigenvectors of PCA and LE span the same subspace as the noisy versions of original indicator vectors.
-We call the noisy indicator vectors sparse codes, since every code vector is usually dominated by one entry; and the ``noise'' indeed quantitatively reflects the overlapping status of clusters.
-We develop an algorithm NSCrt to find a rotation matrix, by which the eigenvectors turn into noisy indicator vectors.
-Finally, as an application of SSR, a clustering algorithm sparse cut (Scut) is devised, which determines the cluster membership of each data point by simply checking the maximal entry of its code vector.
+The unification evolves to SSR when the ideal condition is relaxed, i.e., in a noisy case.
+In this case, the leading eigenvectors of PCA and LE span the same subspace as the noisy version of the indicator vectors.
+We call the noisy indicator vectors sparse codes, since the codes of each data point is usually dominated by one entry, and the ``noise'' indeed quantitatively reflects the overlapping status of the clusters.
+We develop an algorithm, called NSCrt, to find a rotation matrix, by which the eigenvectors turn into the noisy indicator vectors.
+Furthermore, as an application of SSR, a clustering algorithm, sparse cut (Scut), is developed, which determines the cluster membership of each data point by simply checking the maximal entry of its code vector.